Extended formulations for induced tree and path polytopes of chordal graphs: Induced path polytope of chordal graphs

 The proof that chordal graphs' induced path incidence vectors form a Hilbert basis requires to "reorganize" the induced path of a conic combination.
 We mean by reorganize that we build a new induced path having desirable properties from other induced path.
 This is what stands for the following lemma.

-\begin{claim} Given $P_1, P_2$ be two induced paths of a chordal graph having a similar extremity $u$, and such that the neighbor $u_1$ of $u$ in $P_1$ is different from the neighbor $u_2$ of $u$ in $P_2$.
+\begin{claim} Given $P_1, P_2$ be two induced paths of a chordal graph having the same extremity $u$, and such that the neighbor $u_1$ of $u$ in $P_1$ is different from the neighbor $u_2$ of $u$ in $P_2$.
 Either $u_1$ is adjacent to $u_2$ or $P_2 \cup P_1$ induces a path.

-\end{claim} \begin{proof} By contradiction, suppose that $P_2 \cup P_1$ does not induce a path and that $u_1$ is not adjacent to $u_2$.
+\end{claim} \begin{proof} The result is trivial if $P_1$ contains at most two vertices.
+Suppose now that $P_1$ contains at least 3 vertices.
+By contradiction, suppose that $P_2 \cup P_1$ does not induce a path and that $u_1$ is not adjacent to $u_2$.
 Let $w_1$ be the other element of $P_1$ adjacent to $u_1$, by hypothesis, $w_1 \neq u_2$.

 As $P_1$ and $P_2$ have an extremity in common but their union does not induce a path, either their intersection contains $u$ and another vertex, or there exists an edge going from $P_1 \setminus u$ to $P_2\setminus u$.
 In both situations, either $u_2$ is adjacent to $u_1$ or there exist a cycle with vertex set $C\subseteq P_1 \cup P_2¨$ containing $\{u,u_1,w_1,u_2\}$.
 Let us contract all the edges in $E(P_1 \cup P_2 \setminus \{u_1,u_2,u\})$ to a single vertex $w$.
 The subgraph induced by $\{u_1,u_2,u,w\}$ contains a cycle of length 4, and $w$ is non-adjacent to $u$ as otherwise $P_1$ and $P_2$ would not induce paths.
 By chordality of $G$ and Lemma~\ref{lemma:chordalcontract}, $u_2$ is adjacent to $u_1$, a contradiction.